Conditions of College Enrollment

 6 to 8 semester hours One-half time benefits

-Information and assistance regarding veterans’ benefits may be obtained from the Office of Veterans Affairs in Tazewell Hall, Room 104.
-Veterans will be required to furnish documents such as discharge records, family status legal records (divorce, marriage, birth, and health certificates), or other Veterans Administration (VA) eligibility forms to be certified for VA educational benefits.
+Information and assistance regarding veterans’ benefits may be obtained from the Office of Veterans Affairs in Dellinger Hall, Veterans will be required to furnish documents such as discharge records, family status legal records (divorce, marriage, birth, and health certificates), or other Veterans Administration (VA) eligibility forms to be certified for VA educational benefits.
 Some forms must be acquired through the VA, but the Veterans Affairs Certifying Official of the College has many of the necessary forms.

 College policy concerning veteran certification is: Veterans will be certified only for courses which apply directly to the educational objective (certificate, diploma, or degree); acceptable elective courses must meet the division chairperson’s approval; students cannot be certified for courses not in the curriculum.
 The Veterans Affairs Certifying Official will verify that each veteran is only certified for approved courses each semester.